maxifresh/maxifresh/README.md

 - 👋 Hi, I’m @maxifresh
 - 👀 I’m interested in UI/UX Design
 - 🌱 I’m currently learning more ways to make more effective workflow
-- 💞️ I’m looking to collaborate firms with growth in perspective
+- 💞️ I’m looking to collaborate with firms with growth in perspective
  - 📫 How to reach me : Twitter - @d_maxifresh, Phone - 08069100973